AsmaElmahi/Haqeeba-Sudanese_Music_Dataset_SMD/README.md

 Small audio Dataset of the Sudanese songs for Music Information Retrieval (MIR) purposes.

 The repository has these files:
-- 272 raw audio files (the orignal files were 136, 30 seconds were taken from the beginning and the early middle of each track, as the Sudanese song are long in duration and the composition of the notes and the modes might change throughout the song).
+- 272 raw audio files in .wav format (the orignal files were 136, 30 seconds were taken from the beginning and the early middle of each track, as the Sudanese song are long in duration and the composition of the notes and the modes might change throughout the song).
 - Mid-level features extracted using mainly librosa and other audio processing libraries.

 Challenges under resolve: